Is Osteoarthritis a Disability?

 - Personal accounts of how the condition affects daily living and work.

-- Test results, such as X-rays or MRIs showing the severity of the condition.
+- Test results, such as X-rays or MRIs show the severity of the condition.

 Once all necessary documents are collected, the individual will need to submit a claim to the appropriate authority, which can vary depending on the location and the specific disability programs available.
 It’s advisable to consult with a disability attorney or an advocate to navigate the process effectively and ensure all evidence is presented accurately.